Nammoora Mandara Hoove: Plot

-There is a cry, Deepu has fallen in the well.
+There is a cry, Deepu has fallen into the well.
 Everyone runs to the well, and Manoj and Pramod jump in to save him.
 Manoj gives him artificial respiration, and everyone is relieved when he finally breathes again.
 Suma signals her gratitude to Manoj.
-They decide to go for a picnic to Yana, a place famous for two massive black, crystalline limestone rock outcrops, the Bhairaveshwara Shikhara and the smaller Mohini Shikhara.
-They take Suma, Praveen, Sudha (Praveen?s sister), Pramod and Maruthi (Praveen's servant).
+They decide to go on a picnic to Yana, a place famous for two massive black, crystalline limestone rock outcrops, the Bhairaveshwara Shikhara and the smaller Mohini Shikhara.
+They take Suma, Praveen, Sudha (Praveen's sister), Pramod and Maruthi (Praveen's servant).
 Manoj tells Suma that he loves her, and Suma begins to gradually fall in love with Manoj.

 Another girl, Jaji, arrives on the scene.
 Maruthi (to whom her father had promised her in marriage) had told her father that he had seen her out with Mahadev, whom she says she loves.
 Her back is bruised, where her father had beaten her because of what Maruthi had told him.

 Manoj tells Praveen that Suma could become a very famous singer.
-He says he will make a recording of her voice, and send it to his father.
+He says he will make a recording of her voice and send it to his father.
 Praveen is delighted, and so is Suma.
-He also sends a video cassette of her to his mother, and later tells her that she is the girl he wants to marry.
-However, Praveen starts to behave differently way.
-Sudha, his sister realises that Praveen has loved Suma for a long time, but has never told her of his love for her, and Sudha tells him that she is going to tell Manoj but Praveen makes her promise not to tell anybody.
-Manoj overhears this conversation and decides to sacrifice his love for Praveen but Praveen also decides to sacrifice his love for Manoj.
-Who will marry Suma?
+He also sends a video cassette of her to his mother and later tells her that she is the girl he wants to marry.
+However, Praveen starts to behave differently.
+Sudha, his sister realises that Praveen has loved Suma for a long time but has never told her of his love for her, and Sudha tells him that she is going to tell Manoj, but Praveen makes her promise not to tell anybody.
+Manoj overhears this conversation and decides to sacrifice his love for Praveen, but Praveen also decides to sacrifice his love for Manoj.
+Suma realizes all this and confesses everything.
+The film ends with Manoj marrying Suma and Suma receiving an award.